About Measles

 Measles is a highly contagious viral illness that spreads easily through the air when an infected person breathes, coughs, or sneezes.
 The virus can remain in the air for up to two hours after the infected person leaves the area.
 Measles symptoms include a cough, runny nose, rash, and sometimes red, itchy eyes.
 Measles is preventable through a safe and effective MMR vaccine.
 Two doses of the vaccine are given to provide long-lasting protection.

 In 2025 and to date in 2026, Virginia has experienced an increase in measles.
 These cases have resulted from travel (international and domestic) and household/close contact exposure (e.g., spread from one family member to another).
+On May 13, 2026, Virginia confirmed an outbreak of measles in Buckingham County, Virginia.
+An outbreak is defined as three or more related cases among non-household members.

 For more information about the measles virus, please visit the measles fact sheet page.

-2026 Measles Cases
+2026 Virginia Measles Cases

 当调查确定麻疹患者可能在公共场所出现的具体时间和地点时,弗吉尼亚州卫生部 (VDH) 会发布通知。